 The PrimEx HyCal high resolution and large acceptance electromagnetic calorimeter will be used in this experiment.
 It will be used to detect the scattered electrons from ed elastic and Møller scattering with high precision.
-For PRad-II and the DRad experiment we are proposing to replace the outer Pb-glass layer with PbWO4modules turning the calorimeter into a fully PbWO4calorimeter.
+For the DRad experiment we are planning to replace the outer Pb-glass layer with PbWO4modules turning the calorimeter into a fully PbWO4calorimeter.